 Research indicates that practicing mind-body interventions, such as Yoga, may be down-regulating the nuclear factor kappa B pathway which is involved in inflammation.
 A down-regulation of this pathway may thus lead to decreased inflammation levels.
 The corresponding review was published in the open access journal Frontiers in Immunology in 2017.
 The authors analyzed data from eighteen studies and call for more research to understand the effects at a deeper level.

-I was trained as an internationally certified Yoga teacher according to the Yoga Alliance guidelines and teach regular classes since 2017.
+I was trained as an internationally certified Yoga teacher according to the Yoga Alliance guidelines and teach classes since 2017.
 I believe that Yoga involves constant practice and education and continue my studies in different fields, including physiology, anatomy, philosophy and TCTSY (Trauma Center Trauma Sensitive Yoga).